Personal Injury -- Plaintiff Law

 Negligence is one of the most common bases for a personal injury claim.
 Negligence claims arise when someone “owes a duty of care,” such as the duty to drive with care and respect for road laws, and then breaches that duty, like by excessively speeding.

 Injuries due to negligence are almost always accidents that could have been prevented if the injuring party had behaved more responsibly.
-Say you slip and fall because there was water on the floor at a grocery store, and the employees knew about the spill but did nothing to clean it up or display caution signs.
+Say you slip and fall because there was water on the floor at a grocery store in Cambridge, and the employees knew about the spill but did nothing to clean it up or display caution signs.
 You may have a case for negligence, because they could have prevented your injury by acting according to a reasonable duty of care, but then didn’t.

 Medical malpractice usually falls under negligence law in Massachusetts as well.